iMac7/dimo-rust-sdk/README.md

 ## Querying the REST API

 To interact with the REST API, use the appropriate method in the SDK, passing the required parameters.
-Some methods will require an `access_token` to authenticate the request.
+Some methods will require a `Developer JWT` to authenticate the request.

 All entry points in the main `dimo` struct are rest endpoints, except those in the graphql section below.